Fox's Cavuto: Trump Skeptic, Genial Workhorse

 He was just coming out of the heart surgery when he learned of multiple sexual harassment allegations against his longtime mentor at CNBC and Fox News: the network's late chairman, Roger Ailes.
 Fox's controlling owners, the Murdochs, decided days after former host Gretchen Carlson filed a lawsuit against Ailes that the network's parent company should buy him out.
 Ailes maintained his complete innocence until his death last year.

-Cavuto says now that he initially thought he was imagining the scandal as a side-effect of his medications, saying he had no idea of what multiple allegations depicted as Ailes' rampant, repeated misconduct.
+Cavuto says now that he initially thought he was imagining the scandal as a side effect of his medications, saying he had no idea of what multiple allegations depicted as Ailes' rampant, repeated misconduct.

 "I didn't believe it," Cavuto says now.
 "I still can't fathom it.
 I certainly didn't think that it would lead to the tumult that eventually happened.
 And months later, when I returned to work, much of the Fox I knew was gone, including so many of the principal players and talent."